 The scope and nature of PLE continue to evolve.
 What needs and opportunities will it respond to in the future?
 What might hold it back?

 Resources of Interest: What is PLE?

 Documents of interest: What is PLE?

-Public Legal Education – What is it and why should we care about it by Walter Pavlic.
+Public Legal Education – What it is and why we should we care about it, Walter Pavlic,.
 Law Matters, April 2005.
-Canadian Bar Association Alberta.
+Canadian Bar Association Alberta

 What is public legal education?
 Department of Justice Canada.